 Claire completed her BA Honours Degree in English with Dance in 2001.
 She continued to study with the National Association of Teachers of Dancing and in 2002 gained her Membership Modern qualification with 90%.
 In 2003 she completed her Fellowship in Modern with 87% - the highest level of qualification possible.
 Claire continues to study so that her school can provide the best possible tuition, and was awarded a Distinction in both Licentiate Ballet and Tap exams in 2018.

 At the age of 25 (the minimum age) Claire was invited to become a Contemporary Dance Examiner for the NATD.
 She has conducted examination sessions all over the country, and she has since been elected to the NATD committees for both Gymnastic Dance and Contemporary Dance.
-Claire has been a member of the North Midland Theatrical Committee for the NATD for many years.
+A member of the North Midland Theatrical Committee for many years, Claire was elected to Chair in 2020.

 Claire has choreographed and produced many full school performances.
 She co-produced 'The Gypsy Baron', a full length ballet, in 2004 with the Moscow Ballet Theatre The Eighth Wonder.
-Her recent school productions, 'Tutu' in 2011, 'Tutu 2' in 2013 and 'En Pointe' in 2015 and 'Raise the Barre' in 2017 all fully sold-out at Buxton Opera House.
-'Raise the Barre' in 2017 sold out within days.
-She is now busy choroeographing and staging our 2019 production: 'Fascinating Rhythm!' in 2019 our performances have been extended to two days, with matinee and evening performances.
+Her biennual school productions, 'Tutu' in 2011, 'Tutu 2' in 2013, 'En Pointe' in 2015 and 'Raise the Barre' in 2017 all fully sold-out at Buxton Opera House - 'Raise the Barre' within days!
+Since 'Fascinating Rhythm!' in 2019 our performances have been extended to two days, with matinee and evening performances.

 ...
 READ MORE